Angelina Jolie May Never Recover From Brad Pitt Divorce, Claims Source

 “The real skill would have been avoiding the p.r. problem to begin with … [Angelina Jolie] has for years used her kids, and used the UN, for her own benefit.
 Now, even with great p.r., her image issues are not going to go away.”

-Angelina Jolie filed for divorce from Brad Pitt in September of last year and requested she be given full physical custody of their six children, Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and 8-year-old twins Vivienne and Knox, with Pitt having nothing more than visitation rights.
+Angelina Jolie filed for divorce from Brad Pitt in September of last year and requested full physical custody of their six children; Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and 8-year-old twins Vivienne and Knox, with Pitt having nothing more than visitation rights.
 At the time, a TMZ report claimed she did so due to her concern for their well-being.

 “[Angelina Jolie]’s decision to file has to do with the way Brad was parenting the children… she was extremely upset with his methods,” the outlet explained to readers, claiming the actress was “fed up” with her estranged husband’s alleged consumption of weed and alcohol.